bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Sjors: 00:25:54

-And that all that OP_RETURN address and that OP_RETURN then includes some sort of key that the recipient now knows, okay, I now have a new friend and I need to start monitoring the following addresses.
+And that all that `OP_RETURN´ address and that `OP_RETURN´ then includes some sort of key that the recipient now knows, okay, I now have a new friend and I need to start monitoring the following addresses.
 So in this case, from one single transaction, you as the recipient can now generate a whole set of addresses that you just monitor as if you got an XPUB.
 And so that's nice.
 The downside is in this case of what I said before, incorrectly for the other one, is now everybody can see how many friends you have.
-Because at this handshake address is going to be a bunch of OP_RETURN transactions to that address so you can count, you know, a maximum of the number of friends you have.
+Because at this handshake address is going to be a bunch of `OP_RETURN´ transactions to that address so you can count, you know, a maximum of the number of friends you have.
 I guess somebody could pretend that there are like five people.
 And it adds a little bit of bloat to the blockchain.